 Current, timing and control data is transmitted to the remote terminals in data packets at a rate of 2 packets/cycle.
-The number of lost packets represents data packets lost in transmission; this count can be reset by entering 0 on the keypad.
+The number of lost packets represents data packets lost in transmission; this count can be reset through the COMMANDS ⇒ U CLEAR RECORDS menu.